 Due to the following gypsum board properties, the use of gypsum material has become vast in construction industries.

-It is fire resistant in nature.
-They stop the chances of spreading of fire which ensure life safety.
+It is fire-resistant in nature.
+They stop the chances of spreading fire which ensures life safety.
 Now, this resistant gypsum against fire is due to the presence of water that is present within gypsum products.
-Gypsum plasterboard of 15mm thickness would possess almost litres of crystal water within it.
+Gypsum plasterboard of 15mm thickness would possess almost liters of crystal water within it.

 When a fire approaches the water, it undergoes evaporation resulting in a protective layer covering the gypsum product.
 This would help in stopping the spread of fire to further materials.